WGLab/lncScore/README.md

 # Datasets

-The id of transcripts in the human/mouse training and testing datasets are provided in the 'dataset' fold.
+The id of transcripts in the human/mouse training and testing datasets are provided in the 'dataset' folder.
 The corresponding sequences and GTF files can be easily found and downloaed from GENCODE (Human Version 23, http://www.gencodegenes.org/releases/23.html and Mouse Version 6 , http://www.gencodegenes.org/mouse_releases/6.html).

 # Author